mozilla/uniffi-rs/docs/manual/src/internals/rendering_foreign_bindings.md

 ## API generation

-Our foreign bindings generation uses the [Askama](https://djc.github.io/askama/) template rendering engine.
-Askama uses a compile-time macro system that allows the template code to use Rust types directly, calling their methods passing them to normal Rust functions.
+Our foreign bindings generation uses the [Rinja](https://rinja.readthedocs.io/en/stable/) template rendering engine.
+Rinja uses a compile-time macro system that allows the template code to use Rust types directly, calling their methods passing them to normal Rust functions.